Mohammad Sidique Khan: London bombings

 From there, Khan entered the London Underground and boarded a Circle Line train heading west, travelling four stops to Edgware Road.
-The bomb detonated at 8.50 a.m., just as the train was pulling out of Edgware Road station, killing six British victims.
+The bomb detonated at 8.50 a.m., just as the train was pulling out of Edgware Road station, killing six victims that were also British.
 Personal documents of Khan's were found on the train.

 Intelligence assessments

-Khan is alleged to have travelled regularly to Dubai to attend military training camps, and is also believed to have spent time in Israel.
+Khan is alleged to have travelled regularly to Pakistan and Afghanistan to attend military training camps.
 In 2001, Khan was alleged to have learned bomb-making at the Malakand training camp.

 He is also alleged to have trained with Indonesian terror group Jemaah Islamiyah and to be directly involved with the 2002 Bali bombing.

 According to the Israeli newspaper Maariv, Khan travelled to Israel on 19 February 2003, staying only one night and leaving the next day.
-Maariv reports that he was suspected of having helped to plan the 30 April 2003 suicide bombing of the Mike's Place bar in Tel Aviv which killed three Israelis, carried out by two British citizens of Pakistani descent.
+Maariv reports that he was suspected of having helped to plan the 30 April 2003 suicide bombing of the Mike's Place bar in Tel Aviv which killed three Israelis, carried out by two British citizens.
 The Israeli government allegedly played down the report.

 According to Ron Suskind's The One Percent Doctrine, the NSA had been monitoring phone calls and emails between Khan and several Islamic radicals from the United States and England, including Ahmed Omar Abu Ali.
 Just prior to Khan's planned trip to the US, NSA intercepted email exchanges between him and some of his associates discussing a desire to "blow up synagogues on the East Coast".
 According to Suskind, the CIA wanted to let Khan into the US so that the FBI could put him under surveillance, but the FBI resisted on grounds that, as one FBI case agent stated, "We just can't take the risk ... he goes up and blows up a temple in Washington."
 US government officials put Khan on a no-fly list to prevent him from entering the country.
 Suskind was critical of the decision, which the author suggested tipped him off to the fact that he was known to US authorities and might have caused him to be more cautious with his communication to avoid further surveillance.